 Visit the American Red Cross's website at www.redcross.org for a checklist to use as you gather supplies.

 - Store everything in one place, preferably a cool, dark location.

 - Put together a smaller version of your emergency kit that you could take if you had to leave home or shelter in place.

 - Keep supplies fresh.

 After you've assembled your emergency supplies, remember to check and replace them periodically:

-- Follow the Red Cross's guidelines (www.redcross.org) on how often to replace food supplies.
+- Follow the Red Cross's guidelines (www.redcross.org) on how often to replace food and water supplies.
 Even "nonperishable" items may need to be replaced.

 - Remember that both nonprescription and prescription medicines have expiration dates.

 It is hard to prepare for a terrorist attack because no one knows what form it might take or when or where it may occur.
 But being prepared for general emergencies—including fires, natural disasters, power failures, fresh-water shortages, and similar events—makes sense and will help to reassure you and your family.

 The following agencies provide extensive information about disaster planning and terrorism:

 - The American Red Cross has specific disaster-readiness guidelines, including instructions on how to build a disaster supplies kit and how to make a disaster plan.
 Go to www.redcross.org for more information.